-Welcome to NSHPCA Conference 2025
+NSHPCA Conference

 NSHPCA is situated in Mi’kma’ki, the ancestral and unceded territory of the Mi’kmaq people.
 Acknowledging the Mi’kmaq ancestral territory is our way of showing respect for and honouring our shared Treaty relationship.
 To uphold our duties and responsibilities as treaty people, we at NSHPCA are committed to building relationships with Indigenous organizations and peoples in Kjipuktuk.